alexvaitsekhovich/ordering-ms-starter/README.md

 #### Starting the microservice:

-To start the microservicde system locally, from the project root execute `docker-compose -f docker/cloud/compose.yml up`
+To start the microservicde system locally, from the project root execute:

+`docker-compose -f docker/cloud/compose.yml up`